nglasl/silverstripe-mediawesome/README.md

 ### Dynamic Attributes

-The attributes for a specific media type may be customised through the CMS by users, including the addition of new attributes (which will automatically be attached to all existing media pages of that type).
+These may be added through the CMS, if a media page of the respective type exists.

+* Select a media holder.
+* Select `Media Types`
+* Select the respective type.

+### Permissions

+These may be changed through the site configuration, between administrators and content authors.

 ### Smart Templating